Far Eastern University Institute of Law: Academic programs

 The Institute of Law offers a degree program of Juris Doctor since 2013, shifting from its Bachelor of Laws program.

 Facilities

 The Institute is housed in the Makati campus of the university; wherein classes are being held at the fourth and sixth floors and a Law library on the 5th floor.

-It has bar review rooms and a moot court apart from its state-of-the art classrooms.
+It has bar review rooms and a moot court apart from classrooms.